RBGKew/bioinfo-utils/docs/cluster/cluster-tips.md

 Once you have initially worked through all steps, resist the temptation to assume that this is how things will always work.
 They won't.
-Therefore, introduce some errors or problems into copies of your pilot data at various stages of your analysis, and find out how that affects the process.
+Therefore, make some copies of your pilot data at various stages of your analysis, change them, predict the effect of these changes on your results, and test whether your expectations are right.
+Importantly, include some changes that make your data invalid or corrupt.
 Getting some impression of how your software behaves when things are not quite right will greatly help you to troubleshoot problems later, and even more importantly, to spot tell-tale signs of problems in the first place.

+Exploring and getting to know your software is different from exploring and analysing your data, and the importance of knowing your software can hardly be overstated.
+It really is an aspect of the general scientific discipline of being sceptical, aware of all possible states and conditions, and being unbiased.
+Prematurely focusing on data analysis can result in becoming biased towards initial result, especially if they are consistent with expectations or hopes, and sometimes even result in perceiving genuine but less favourable evidence as results of software flaws or bugs.
+Knowing your software _per se_ is an excellent way to protect against walking into such traps.

 ## Get an Idea of Algorithmic Complexity